 Much of the recent work on developing and evaluating mechanisms for predicting atmospheric VOC reactivity has been carried out in our laboratories.
 In the past several years, we have applied a standard methodology for this purpose, which was used in essentially all of the studies cited above.
-This involves measuring the effect of the VOC on $O_3$ formation, NO oxidation, and OH radical levels when the VOC is added to environmental chamber experiments employing reactive organic gas (base ROG) mixtures representing those present in polluted atmospheres and $NO_x$ .
-Two different ROG mixtures and $ROG/NO_x$ ratios are used to test mechanism performance under different conditions.
+This involves measuring the effect of the VOC on O_3 formation, NO oxidation, and OH radical levels when the VOC is added to environmental chamber experiments employing reactive organic gas (base ROG) mixtures representing those present in polluted atmospheres and NO_x .
+Two different ROG mixtures and ROG/NO_x ratios are used to test mechanism performance under different conditions.
 Although such data are useful for mechanism evaluation, they have several potentially significant limitations.
 These include the following.

-- Comprehensive environmental chamber studies for mechanism evaluation are expensive, now costing at least \$40K per compound.
+- Comprehensive environmental chamber studies for mechanism evaluation are expensive, costing at least \$40K per compound using the environmental chambers employed in our previous studies.
 This is assuming that there are particular difficulties involved in handling or analysis.
 This limits the number of compounds that can be studied. - The methods that have been used to obtain data to evaluate reactivity mechanisms are not well suited to compounds with very low volatility or very high affinity for surfaces.
 Nevertheless, many compounds of this type have sufficiently high vapor pressure to participate in the gas-phase photochemical smog reactions, and therefore need to be regulated as VOCs. - If more than one aspect of the VOCs mechanism is uncertain and has to be adjusted to fit the chamber data, then compensating errors in the mechanism may be possible that will affect the validity of atmospheric reactivity predictions.
-Although carrying out chamber experiments using different ROG mixtures and ROG/NOx ratios that have differing sensitivities to different aspects of the VOCs mechanisms, these experiments do not completely isolate these factors. - The current experiments evaluate the mechanisms at higher concentrations than occur in most current ambient polluted scenarios, particularly those that are closer to attainment of the current air quality standards.
-If the mechanism has compensating errors or does not correctly represent processes that are more important at lower concentrations, it may not correctly extrapolate from chamber to ambient conditions. - Model calculations indicate that the type of environmental chamber experiments currently used for mechanism evaluation tend to have much lower sensitivity to atmospheric reactions of the VOC's major oxidation products than is predicted to be the case in the atmosphere.
+Although carrying out chamber experiments using different ROG mixtures and ROG/NO_x ratios that have differing sensitivities to different aspects of the VOCs mechanisms, these experiments do not completely isolate these factors. - The current experiments evaluate the mechanisms at higher concentrations than occur in most current ambient polluted scenarios, particularly those that are closer to attainment of the current air quality standards.
+If the mechanism has compensating errors or does not correctly represent processes that are more important at lower concentrations, it may not correctly extrapolate from chamber to ambient conditions. - Model calculations indicate that the type of environmental chamber experiments that have been used for mechanism evaluation tend to have much lower sensitivity to atmospheric reactions of the VOC's major oxidation products than is predicted to be the case in the atmosphere.
+This is because of the relatively high reactant concentrations (which suppress radical levels) and relatively short reaction times employed in most current experiments.
 For example, a change in the method used to represent reactive products of higher molecular weight saturated VOCs caused an increase of up to 25% in predicted atmospheric Maximum Incremental Reactivities (MIRs) for such compounds, while having essentially no effect on model simulations of existing chamber experiments with these compounds.
 This means that the current data are not adequate to evaluate this important aspect of the VOC's mechanism.
+The new facility being developed under EPA funding, discussed below, should permit use of the lower reactant concentrations and longer reaction times that are needed to address this.